 Pursuable Damages, Post-Accident

-As your representative, the monetary compensation Adam Williams, Esq., will request will include costs that come with medical treatment and care.
+As your representative, the monetary compensation Zachary D. Clayton, Esq., will request will include costs that come with medical treatment and care.

 After we understand what your long and short-term emotional and physical needs are, our team will develop a unique and aggressive strategy to hold whoever is negligent accountable for their reckless actions.